onap/archived---policy-engine/docs/platform/policygui.rst

 POLICY Roles
 ^^^^^^^^^^^^

-| The POLICY ROLES tab allows system administrators to assign roles for system access.
+| The POLICY **Roles** tab allows system administrators to assign roles for system access.
 | The GUI options vary depending on the role.
 The roles for POLICY are:

 •	Policy Super Admin